 Zoe’s research is focused on the very early life window; there are links between disturbances of the mother’s microbiota during pregnancy and aberrant immune development in her baby.
 The current dogma that the foetal environment is sterile is being challenged by the presence of bacterial RNA/DNA in meconium, cord blood and the placenta.
 We are elucidating whether bacteria or bacterial components cross the placenta and at what stage, and how these ‘good bacteria’ impact immune development at various stages of pregnancy and early life.
 The aim is to promote infant health during pregnancy using beneficial bacteria.

-Lisa and Sarah are involved in a large clinical study exploring how ‘probiotic’ strategies in premature babies can help ‘restore’ the microbiota after disturbances due to a variety of factors (e.g. mode of delivery, antibiotics).
+Sarah is involved in a large clinical study exploring how ‘probiotic’ strategies in premature babies can help ‘restore’ the microbiota after disturbances due to a variety of factors (e.g. mode of delivery, antibiotics).
 Using NGS techniques, we are characterising preterm microbiota profiles and correlating this to metabolomics and immune readouts and clinical outcomes.
-Lisa is also working on identifying immune molecules as diagnostic markers for development of enteric infections.